Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Access advisor shows the service permissions granted to a user and when those services were last accessed.
   * You can use this information to revise your policies.

-### IAM Roles for Services
+### IAM Roles

 Some AWS service will need to perform actions on your behalf -> To do so, we will assign **permissions** to AWS services with IAM Roles

+* An IAM role is an IAM identity that has specific permissions
+* Roles are assumed by users, applications, and services
+* Once assumed, the identity "becomes" the role and gain the roles’ permissions
-Common roles:
+* Common roles:
   * EC2 Instance Roles
   * Lambda Function Roles
   * Roles for CloudFormation

 ### IAM Guidelines & Best Practices